-As part of your products and services description, provide a pricing model.
+As part of your products and services description, provide a comprehensive pricing model.
 Your pricing model should cover the types of sessions, services (shooting, editing, formatting) you offer, and their associated fees.
 For example, do you offer mini photography sessions or 2-hour shoots?
 Is there a sliding scale for editing services, color correction, or airbrushing?
-Do you handle the physical production of photos or is the handoff done digitally?
+Do you handle the physical production of photos, or is the handoff done digitally?

 Lastly, detail the types of services you offer and the types of products you want to focus on that bring you the most income.

 Targeting your customers is no simple task, as small business owners want to serve everyone.
 Nevertheless, it helps you to focus on your customers who need your products.
 You'll end up wasting money marketing your product to people who don't need or have any interest in it.

 To understand your target audience, you can research your local market to get a better sense of where there is demand.
 Try looking in associated forums like Facebook groups to see what types of photographers people are looking to hire as well as a ballpark of the budget people have.